Pool Resurfacing in Las Terrazas, FL

 Empty, weathered swimming pool with a rough, peeling surface in a backyard, next to a brick house.
 The pool appears neglected, with a few scattered leaves and a damaged wall.

-Pool Resurfacing Company Las Terrazas
+Pool Professionals Las Terrazas FL

 A construction worker wearing a blue and gray cap and reflective jacket smooths out a concrete surface with a trowel.
 The worker is kneeling and focused on the task.
 The setting appears to be a construction site.

-Pool Remodeling Process Las Terrazas
+Pool Resurfacing Process Las Terrazas

 Workers in boots and jeans use long-handled rollers to apply a white coating to a surface.
 One worker is holding a spray hose.
 The scene is well-lit, suggesting an outdoor setting or brightly lit indoor area.
 Shadows are cast on the coated surface.